ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 {: pre}
 {: aws}

+### Setting public access
+{: #static-website-public-access}

-In all scenarios for this tutorial, you will want to use the [Console UI](https://cloud.ibm.com/login){: external} to allow [public access](/docs/cloud-object-storage?topic=cloud-object-storage-iam-public-access) to your new website.
+In all scenarios for this tutorial, you will want to use the [UI at the Console](https://cloud.ibm.com/login){: external} to allow [public access](/docs/cloud-object-storage?topic=cloud-object-storage-iam-public-access) to your new website.

 ## Upload content to your bucket
 {: #static-website-upload-content}